 Llano, Texas the present farm-ranch community, bills itself the “Deer Capital of Texas” and hosts many hunters seeking abundant white-tailed deer during the fall-winter season.
 Llano, Texas visitors enjoy year-round fishing in the picturesque Llano River and nearby Highland Lakes.
 The entire downtown Llano, Texas square is designated a National Historic District.

-Llano, Texas has become home to many world champion team ropers, and hosts rodeo events attracting participants and spectators from all around the state.
+Llano, Texas has become home to many world champion team ropers, and hosts rodeo events attracting participants and spectators from all around the Texas Hill Country and the entire state.

 An entertaining and educational walking tour is sure to interest visitors to Llano, Texas.